 We take a long road trip every summer, sometimes during my girls’ Spring break too!
 We have been on so many that 8 hours in the car is just typical and they have plenty to do to entertain themselves during that time.
 I am not saying we never hear “are we there yet” but it is rare nowadays.
 With plenty of stops, road trip games for kids we play, and activities I’ve packed for each of them to keep them busy throughout our journey it is something we all look forward to each year and they just can’t wait for our next adventure!
-One of many tips we list on our road trip blog. (originally published 5/17)
+One of many tips we list on our road trip blog. (originally published 5/17, affiliate links present)

-Ok, so I prefer glamping or staying in a hotel myself but the trip itself is part of the overall adventure.
-There are so many things to see and do along the way to your destination, and many won’t be on the map but you should stop even if it extends your day by an hour or so (because you probably will never find it again).
-Take one!!
+Ok, so I prefer glamping or staying in a hotel myself but the trip is part of the overall adventure.
+There are so many things to see and do along the way to your destination.
+Many won’t be on the map but you should stop even if it extends your day by an hour or so.
+Realize you probably will never find it again.

-We travel as often as possible as a family because it has brought us closer together and when I figured out how you can travel for free we get there even more often than before!
-Most bullet points have 10-100 different road trip games for kids so there are well over 100 in total to pick and choose from to make your trip more enjoyable. 😉 (affiliate links present)
+We travel as often as possible as a family because it has brought us closer together and when I figured out how you can travel for free we get out even more!
+Most bullet points have 10-100 different road trip games for kids so there are well over 100 in total to pick from.

 100+ Road Trip Games for Kids

 - Coloring bin full of fun – Use a small portable cooler that has pockets on the sides or a storage box.
 Fill it with colored pencils, pencils, an eraser, coloring books, word search puzzles/activity books and place the bin in the middle of two children so they can both reach it (I would skip the crayons since they can melt if you leave it in the car).

-- Road Trip I Spy printable – I created this a while ago and it is fun for the kids to play while on a long road trip to see who will win!
+- Road Trip I Spy printable – I created this a while ago and it is fun for the kids to play while on a long road trip.
 They will need to pay attention out the window to find the items on this road trip scavenger hunt.

 - The person who guesses it can go next, or for another game let the person who’s turn it was choose a color and the first person who finds a car in that color gets to go next!
 This is probably one of our favorite free road trip games for kids.

 - Find a license plate and each person in the car comes up with something using the letter or # that comes next.
-For instance for license LT9P5IQ the first person has L; Lisa is my friend from school, then next person T; tigers are my favorite animal….etc….
+For instance for license LT9P5IQ the first person has L; Lisa is my friend from school.
+Then next person T; tigers are my favorite animal….etc….

 - 16 Toddler busy bags – You can make these yourself before you leave, they are inexpensive and quiet fun.

 - Animal guessing game – When someone sees an animal out their window they whisper or yell it out depending on how many there are.

 - Stencil kits – This is fun for almost anyone over the age of about 5 or so.
 Even teens love to draw and color and nowadays kids don’t see stencils often so it will be new to them!

 - What do you know game – Have you or the kids find something out of the window like a windmill as you’re traveling.

 - Family fun travel kit – Contains at least 10 different activities and games they can play while traveling including mini connect four games and more!

 - Tell the kids which landmarks to look out for and if they pay attention and find them they will get a prize.

 - When you reach your stop compare and see who got closest to the correct (correct meaning Mom’s number) number.

 - Backseat road trip desk – This thing is awesome!!
 Kids love it and it makes drawing and writing so much easier for them (and more fun).
 It even has a clear pocket to hold a tablet so they can watch something while on the road and not have to hold it.

 - This road trip atlas for kids is great because it is full of landmarks you may end up seeing, as well as tons of travel activities and info.

 - Cloud game – Look for clouds and talk about what each one looks like.

-- Finish the story – Parent starts the story with one sentence, then calls on the next person to add the next sentence, and so on and so forth!
+- Finish the story – Parent starts the story with one sentence.
+Then calls on the next person to add the next sentence.
+So on and so forth!

 - Scavenger hunt cards – Pull a card out of the deck and everyone looks for it out their window, person who finds it wins and pulls the next card.

 - Boogie board desk – If you’re headed to the beach and bringing a boogie board make a double use out of it and lay it across their laps!

 - When you see a police car yell “busted” and everyone in the car loses all their points other than the person who yelled “busted”!

 - Most are free and great for kids to play when all else fails like solitaire, hangman etc..

-Looking for more road trip resources?
+Looking for more road trip tips?